2019 Best Volunteer Abroad Programs, Organizations, & Projects

 Located in Ambalangoda, the Southern province of Sri Lanka, this program invites you on several different volunteer experiences, including child care, English teaching, medical care, turtle conservation, and much more.
 As PMGY’s most popular destination, there’s plenty of opportunity for exploration, adventure, and impactful volunteer work that you can take on in Sri Lanka.
 This program starts on the first and third Saturday of every month, and is based in a gorgeous island beachside location.
 You can stay from two weeks to over six months, and depending on the project you sign up for, your first two weeks abroad cost only $400.

 Another wonderful opportunity to check out with Plan My Gap Year is their Bali, Indonesia volunteer program, where you can care for children in need, teach English in a classroom, and much more.
 Bali is also featured in PMGY’s Ultimate Round the World Tour, which takes you to 9 different destinations over 36 weeks.
-Based in Tabanan, PMGY’s Bali volunteer program is extremely affordable, starting from just $330 for your first two weeks onsite.
+Based in Tabanan, PMGY’s Bali volunteer abroad program is extremely affordable, starting from just $330 for your first two weeks onsite.

 If you have always dreamed of visiting Africa, PMGY has many different meaningful volunteer projects in Ghana, including supporting disabled children, teaching English, providing medical care, and even helping out with mental health and psychology initiatives.
 As a volunteer, you’ll be based in an urban neighborhood of Kumasi, and have the chance to visit Cape Coast, Elmina, and Mole National Park.
 This program starts from only $375 for your first two weeks in Ghana, and you can stay up to six months, depending on the project you sign up for.